ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Q estimator: Increase phase margin
 ### Antipattern Category
+New:Hard-coded-fine-tuning
 ### Keyword
 increase
 ### Note
+the phase margin is the difference between the phase lag φ and -180°, for an amplifier's output signal at zero dB gain.
+This commit changes this value.

 ## Commit #253
 ### Hash